Dynamic accessible descriptions reference

 I tested changing the descriptions of two elements: a button and a text input.
 This isn’t inclusive of every element you could add an accessible description to, but they’re both very common use cases.

-Test elements markup
+html snippet: Test elements markup

 html<button>Apple</button> <input type="text" aria-label="Apple" value="Fuji">